KamiworksCat/djangotutorial-ubuntu/README.md

 Changed the timezone in mysite/settings.py from 'UTC' to 'Singapore'.
 (Completed) <br>
 Ran manage.py migrate to create database tables for django to reference upon.
 (Completed) <br>
 Created the polls to begin the learning journey.
 (Completed) <br>
-Populate the models.py in polls folder with 'Questions' and 'Choice' models
+Populate the models.py in polls folder with 'Questions' and 'Choice' models and migrate changes to the database.
+(Completed) <br>
+Exploring Python Shell and adding new entry to the 'Questions' models.
+(Completed) <br>

 # Django learning points